figure-io/polymer-timeseries/README.md

 ##### 'stream'

-The element emits a 'stream' event whenever a new stream is created.
+The element emits a `stream` event whenever a new stream is created.

 ``` javascript
 el.addEventListener( 'stream', function onChange( evt ) {